SmashedFrenzy16/C-Sharp-Number-Guessing-Game/README.md

 # C Sharp Number Guessing Game
-This is a number guessing game that I made in C# using Visual Studio.
+These are number guessing games that I made in C# using Visual Studio.